 “Eat [good] food.
 Not too much.
-Mostly plants” goes the mantra of Michael Pollen’s rules to eating (and, I would argue, living) well.
+Mostly plants.”
+So goes the mantra of Michael Pollen’s rules to eating well.
 In the realm of sustainable fashion, this drumbeat underpinning wholesome sustenance translates to: “Invest in quality clothes.
 Not too many.
 Mostly made of plants.”
-To that, I would add the final note that to purchase quality, ethically- and sustainably-made clothing isn’t enough; we have to take good care of the things we own to truly maximize our environmental efforts while minimizing negative impacts.
+To that, I would add the final note that to purchase quality, ethical, and sustainable clothing isn’t enough; we have to take good care of the things we own to truly maximize our environmental efforts.

 The Case for Longevity

-In its promotion of throw away culture, fast fashion would have the concept of clothing care and maintenance lost to time.
+In its promotion of throw-away culture, fast fashion would have the concept of clothing care and maintenance lost to time.
 After all, isn’t it easier and more trendy to pitch a garment rather than take the time to make it last?
-The new or re-emerging wave of fashion — whether you call it ‘slow,’ ‘sustainable,’ ‘mindful,’ ‘ethical,’ or otherwise — challenges this notion by asserting that the sustainability mindset is rooted in seeing our actions and ecologies as interconnected.
+The new or re-emerging wave of fashion — whether you call it ‘slow,’ ‘sustainable,’ ‘mindful,’ ‘ethical,’ or something else — challenges this notion by asserting that the sustainability mindset is rooted in seeing our actions and ecologies as interconnected.
 Our beginnings inform our ends.
 So why wouldn’t this also apply to our clothes?

 Even countries that practice incineration are not free from the dangers of air pollution resulting from burning oil-derived products — a reality that disproportionately impacts marginalized communities where incineration facilities are more likely to be located.
 The same can be said for clothes made of recycled polyester and nylon which, despite their benefits, have end-of-life impacts that must be thoughtfully considered given their inherent composition.

 While donating clothing is often touted as the end-all-be-all for mitigating garment waste, it is not a sure-fire solution for keeping clothing out of landfills.
 As the Ellen MacArthur Foundation has found, even brand take-back programs have their flaws: Less than one percent of clothing received by studied programs were recycled, with the bulk of donations instead exported abroad.
-Numerous analyses have dissected the dangers of this secondhand economy, or, as writer Andrew Brooks calls it in his book, Clothing Poverty: The Hidden World of Fast Fashion and Second-Hand Clothes, the “underbelly of the global fashion industry.”
+Numerous analyses have dissected the dangers of this secondhand economy.
+Writer Andrew Brooks, in his book Clothing Poverty: The Hidden World of Fast Fashion and Second-Hand Clothes, calls it the “underbelly of the global fashion industry.”

-For all of these reasons, caring for our clothes is not just an act of prudent forethought.
-It is also one of conscientious social rebellion.
+For all of these reasons, caring for our clothes is not just an act of prudent forethought, it is one of conscientious social rebellion.

 How to Make Clothes Last in 5 Steps